Spanish Language Courses Spring 2026

 SPAN 325 Spanish for Engineering and Technology

-Intermediate level course directed towards the use of Spanish in the Engineering and Technology professions.
-It covers specialized vocabulary from the technical fields, as well as communication and culture with the goal of preparing students for an intercultural working environment.
-Students will further develop their speaking, listening, reading and writing abilities.
-They will have the opportunity to apply their skills in practical contexts and discuss cultural considerations, as well as meeting professionals from Spanish speaking countries.
+This is an intermediate-level course directed towards the use of Spanish in Engineering and Technology professions.
+It covers specialized vocabulary from the different technical areas, as well as grammar and syntax, with the goal of developing speaking, listening, reading, and writing abilities.
+Students will have the opportunity to apply their skills in practical contexts, including job interviews, internships, formal presentations and communication in the workplace.

 Instructor: Rios-Rojas, Gabriel